SteelCompendium/data-gen/Ancestries/Dragon Knight.md

 The draconian didn't move.
 Didn't give any indication he heard the man.
 Just stared unblinking at the lead [[Dwarf|dwarf]].

-“Think of the bounty,” the [[Dwarf|dwarf]] hissed to the humans, but he kept his eye on the draconian.
+“Think of the bounty,” the [[Dwarf|dwarf]] hissed to the [[Human|humans]], but he kept his eye on the draconian.
 “We'll all be rich.”

 “I don't…” One of the bandits dropped her sword and held her hands up as she backed away from the group toward the exit.
 “I don't need it that bad,” she said.
 Then she turned and ran out the door.
 Her [[Human|human]] compatriots followed.

-The two dwarves surveyed the tavern.
+The two [[Dwarf|dwarves]] surveyed the tavern.
 The people were now all facing them.
 A few had stood up.
 They weren't afraid anymore.

 “We'll be back,” the lead [[Dwarf|dwarf]] said, and the two of them backed out of the inn, sheathing their shortswords before they turned and left.